Lou Diamond Phillips: Writing

-Phillips co-wrote the screenplay for Trespasses and HBO's Dangerous Touch, and wrote the Miramax feature Ambition.
-In 2019 Aethon Books announced that it would be publishing Phillips' debut novel, Tinderbox: Soldier of Indira, a science fiction retelling of the Hans Christian Andersen story of the same name, illustrated by his wife, Yvonne.
+Phillips co-wrote the screenplay for Trespasses and Dangerous Touch, and wrote the feature Ambition (both of which he also starred in).
+In 2019, Aethon Books announced that it would be publishing Phillips' debut novel, Tinderbox: Soldier of Indira, a science fiction retelling of the Hans Christian Andersen story of the same name.
+It was illustrated by his wife, Yvonne Boismier.